-Also, this is a great dish to serve in individual ramekins.
-Depending on size, adjust cooking time down to 15 minutes or so.
+As an added note, this is a great dish to bake and serve in individual ramekins.
+Depending on size, adjust the cooking time down to 15 minutes or so.

 - 2 lightly rounded cups cubed, cooked chicken